Social enterprise: Malaysia

-Social Enterprise Alliance Malaysia defines social enterprises as "organizations created to address social problems that use business models to sustain themselves financially.
-Social enterprises seek to create not only financial returns but also social returns to their beneficiaries."
-Social Enterprise Alliance Malaysia regards social enterprises as businesses with a social focus, distinct from non-profit organisations.
-In Malaysia, the government initiated several programs that helped Malaysia become a top location for social enterprises.
-Government bodies like MaGIC have the mission of strengthening Malaysia's position as an emerging innovation nation.
+Social Enterprise Alliance Malaysia defines social enterprises as "organizations created to address social problems that use business models to sustain themselves financially...[they] seek to create not only financial returns but also social returns to their beneficiaries."
+In Malaysia, government bodies, like MaGIC, seek to strengthen Malaysia's position as an emerging innovation nation.
 One of MaGIC's key missions is "nurturing and navigating local startup and social enterprise into successful and sustainable businesses".
-One initiative by MaGIC in 2017 is the Impact Driven Enterprise Accreditation (IDEA).
-MaGIC also launched Buy For Impact which encourages companies to purchase products or services from SEs.
+One initiative by MaGIC in 2017 was the Impact Driven Enterprise Accreditation (IDEA).
+MaGIC also launched Buy For Impact, which encourages companies to purchase products or services from social enterprises.
+This initiative promotes conscious buying behaviours among the general public and the private sector, stressing the importance and impact of purchasing power.

-Buy for Impact gathers like-minded people and organisations to promote conscious buying behaviour among the general public and the private sector.
-This initiative "promotes and supports the notion of utilising the general public's purchasing power to generate sustainable positive social or environmental impact through Impact-Driven Enterprises (IDEs)".
-On April 23, 2022, Prime Minister Datuk Seri Ismail Sabri Yaakob outlined a new direction for the country on social entrepreneurship development.
-"The newly launched Social Entrepreneurship Action Framework 2030 or SEMy2030 provides a new national direction for the development of social entrepreneurship in Malaysia", remarked the Prime Minister.
-SEMy2030 will provide a more structured training on the adaptation of technology and digitalisation, widen access to financing and financial support, and provide access to the domestic and international markets.
+On April 23, 2022, Prime Minister Ismail Sabri Yaakob outlined a new direction for the country on social entrepreneurship development in his report, Social Entrepreneurship Action Framework 2030 (SEMy2030).
+SEMy2030 will provide more structured training on the adaptation of technology and digitalisation, widen access to financing and financial support, and provide access to the domestic and international markets.

 Philippines

-In December 1999, a group was organized called Social Enterprise Network.
-Its members, based in Metro Manila, include entrepreneurs, executives, and academics who believe in social entrepreneurship (setting up businesses by creating opportunities for the poor).
-SEN served is a networking opportunity for like-minded individuals to share their interests and pass on their experience to others.
-One of its projects eventually was adopted by the Foundations for People Development.
-It is called the Cooperative Marketing Enterprise.
+In December 1999, a group of entrepreneurs, executives, and academics in Metro Manila started the Social Enterprise Network (SEN), which serves as a networking opportunity for like-minded individuals to share their interests and experience.
+One of its projects, the Cooperative Marketing Enterprise (CME), was eventually adopted by the Foundations for People Development.
 CME is devoted solely to providing the need for cooperatives, micro, small, and medium enterprises for the marketing of their products.

-From the academe, a course "Social Entrepreneurship and Management" was first offered at the University of Asia and the Pacific School of Management in 2000.
-This course was developed and taught by Dr. Jose Rene C. Gayo, then Dean of the School of Management.
+The course Social Entrepreneurship and Management was first offered at the University of Asia and the Pacific School of Management in 2000.
+This course was developed and taught by Dr. Jose Rene C. Gayo, then the Dean of the School of Management.
 It was offered as an elective for the senior students of the Bachelor of Science in Entrepreneurial Management.
-In March 2001, a seminar on "Social Enterprises: Creating Wealth for the Poor" was held at the University of Asia and the Pacific.
+In March 2001, the university held a seminar called Social Enterprises: Creating Wealth for the Poor.

-A social enterprise in the Philippines is GKonomics International, Inc., a non-stock, non-profit organization, incorporated in 2009.
-They are a Gawad Kalinga partner in social enterprise development.
-Their mission is building a new generation of producers.
+One social enterprise in the Philippines is GKonomics International, Inc., a non-stock, non-profit organisation incorporated in 2009.
+They are a Gawad Kalinga partner in social enterprise development aiming to build a new generation of producers.